dgaydukov/cert-aws/sa/files/sa.md

 ###### Ingress vs Egress
 Ingress - traffic that enters an entity, so it's a request sent from public Internet to private cloud.
-Egress - traffic that exits an entity, so all traffic (data) that leaves your VPC into public internet.
-Traffic often is translated using NAT in and out of a private network like the cloud.
+Egress - traffic that exits an entity, so all traffic (data) that leaves your VPC into public internet, traffic often is translated using NAT in and out of a private network like the cloud.
 So to simplify ingress - request, egress - response.

 ###### Bastion vs JumpServer